The Archbishops of Canterbury and York and senior church leaders

-Services in all the Community Churches for September and October
+Services in all the Community Churches for November

 To prepare for the reopening of our Churches, a detailed risk assessment has been conducted at each of them.
 The standard applied can be seen here for the first three: